smark-1/django-easy-faq/README.rst

     * only works if using question voting
     * used to post hidden input vote = 1 or vote = 0 depending on vote up or down

+Contributing
+____________
+django-easy-faq aims to be the best faq app for django.
+It welcomes  contributions of all types - issues, bugs, feature requests, documentation updates, tests and pull requests

 change log
 ----------
 0.4 fixed bug that logged out users can vote - which then raises exceptions